dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/kano-analysis.md

 Explanation: "Basic Features" in Kano Analysis are considered foundational and essential for any product or service.
 While their presence doesn't significantly boost customer satisfaction, their absence can cause severe dissatisfaction.

 Question: How are "Delighters" defined in Kano Analysis?
-A: Features that are essential and increase satisfaction proportionally
+A: Features that are essential and increase satisfaction proportionally when present
 B: Features that significantly increase satisfaction if present but aren't missed if absent
-C: Features that neither add to nor detract from customer satisfaction
+C: Features that neither add to nor detract from customer satisfaction when present
-D: Features that reduce satisfaction if present
+D: Features that reduce satisfaction if present but increase satisfaction if absent
 Answer: B
 Explanation: "Delighters" in Kano Analysis are unexpected features that can significantly increase customer satisfaction if present.
 They offer a 'wow' factor, but they are not necessarily missed if absent.

 Question: What insight does Kano Analysis provide for feature prioritization in product development?
-A: It focuses on the aesthetic aspects of the product
+A: It focuses on the aesthetic aspects of the product or service
 B: It helps align product features with customer needs and expectations
 C: It dictates the exact technical specifications required
-D: It serves as the primary basis for legal documentation
+D: It serves as the primary basis for legal documentation and contracts
 Answer: B
 Explanation: Kano Analysis provides valuable insights for feature prioritization in product development by helping to align the product's feature set with customer needs and expectations, aiding in informed decision-making.

 Question: What happens to customer perceptions of features over time according to Kano Analysis?
-A: They remain constant and unchanging
+A: They remain constant and unchanging throughout the product lifecycle
 B: They can shift, turning Delighters into basic or performance features
-C: They become less relevant with technological advancements
+C: They become less relevant with technological advancements and innovations
-D: They are always aligned with the initial market research
+D: They are always aligned with the initial market research findings
 Answer: B
 Explanation: According to Kano Analysis, customer perceptions of features can shift over time.
 Features that were once considered Delighters may become basic or performance features as customer expectations evolve or as competitors catch up.